The Financial FIRE Alarm Gen X Needs to Pull to Retire in Good Shape

 Our confidence in retiring comfortably waivers with each decision that pulls at our financial resources and our human capital — the ability to sustain the jobs that demand so much from us.

-Many of us have taken a piecemeal approach to our personal finances, gathering money tips here and there from family members, co-workers and the media and financial professionals.
+Many of us have taken a piecemeal approach to our personal finances, gathering money tips here and there from family members, co-workers, the media and financial professionals.

 Most Americans still believe that financial planners are a luxury reserved only for the wealthy.
 According to a 2021 study by the Magnify Money site, only 30% of Americans use a financial planner to create and follow a dynamic financial plan anchored in their values and goals, reflective of key areas such as taxes, retirement, investments, insurance and estate planning.